irisnet/irishub/docs/concepts/validator-faq.md

 It is really **IMPORTANT** to backup your validator private key carefully, it's the only way to restore your validator.
 Note the validator private key is a [Tendermint Key](#tendermint-key)

 If you are using the software sign (which is the default signing method of tendermint), your [Tendermint Key](#tendermint-key) is located in `<iris-home>/config/priv_validator.json`.
-The easist way is to backup the whole config folder.
+The easiest way is to backup the whole config folder.

 Or you can use a hardware to manage your [Tendermint Key](#tendermint-key) much more safely, such as the [YubiHSM2](https://developers.yubico.com/YubiHSM2/)